Facebook Instagram Pinterest

 We observed these peaceful giraffes from a safe distance and from the stable, solid and comfortable Toyota Hilux.

 You know what's wild about Etosha NP?
 No, seriously, it's wild—like, there are wild animals everywhere.
-And the best part?
-The watering holes.
+The place to be is the watering holes.
 There are over 30 of them, which means you can watch lions, elephants, and rhinos all quenching their thirst together like it's happy hour at the local watering hole.
 It's like a scene straight out of The Lion King, except you don't have to worry about singing warthogs ruining the moment.

 Fun fact: Etosha NP is home to the world’s largest population of black rhinos.